Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 ```sh
 java -cp "dependency/*:dependency/log4j2.xml" com.lightstreamer.MessageGenerator ...:9092 LTest 10 100 1024 keyed
 ```
 In this configuration, tests were conducted under various conditions with a load ranging from __4,000 simultaneously connected clients to 90,000 clients__.
-Considering that 100 messages were produced per second (ten producers generating ten messages per second), the overall potential message flow ranged from 400,000 messages per second to 9 million messages per second.
+Considering that 100 messages were produced per second (ten producers generating ten messages per second), __the overall potential message flow ranged from 400,000 messages per second to 9 million messages per second__.
 For the Kafka clients, the same `BaseConsumer` as in the previous scenario was used.
 Since a Kafka consumer cannot filter the incoming message stream based on a specific key value and client-side filtering was unnecessary for the test, this approach was appropriate.
 The load was distributed across client machines, with a maximum of 1,500 consumers per machine.
 For Lightstreamer Kafka Connector case, the `ClientSimulator` of the Load Test Toolkit was used, specifying the following in the configuration and distributing the load across the client machines up to 20,000 clients per machine:
 ```xml
     <param name="protocol">ws://</param>